5 from 1 vote

 How to Make This Easy Shrimp Dip

 Prepare the base.
-Add softened cream cheese to a medium bowl and blend with a hand mixer until smooth and fluffy.
-Add mayonnaise and mix until fully combined and no lumps appear.
+Add softened cream cheese to a medium bowl and beat with a hand mixer until smooth and fluffy.
+Add mayonnaise and mix until fully combined with no lumps remaining.
+Getting the cream cheese fully softened before you start makes all the difference here.

-Infuse with flavor.
-Add lemon juice, Worcestershire sauce, Old Bay, garlic powder and black pepper.
-Fold until well-incorporated.
+Season the base.
+Add lemon juice, Worcestershire sauce, Old Bay, garlic powder, and black pepper.
+Fold until everything is well incorporated and the seasoning is evenly distributed throughout.

 Garnish and serve.
-Top the dip with an extra sprinkle of Old Bay and a few extra chopped scallions.
-Serve chilled with crackers and raw veggies.
+Top with an extra sprinkle of Old Bay and a few extra sliced green onions.
+Serve cold with crackers and raw vegetables.

 Creamy Shrimp Dip